msr-quarc/Liquid/README.md

 OpenBLAS requires two additional DLLs, libgfortran-3.dll and libquadmath-0.dll.
 These are most easily obtained as part of the MinGW-w64 package, available at http://mingw-w64.org/doku.php.
-You will need to build the FORTRAN comppiler to create these DLLs.
+You will need to build the FORTRAN compiler to create these DLLs.

 There are some helpful hints at http://icl.cs.utk.edu/lapack-for-windows/lapack/index.html and at http://www.r-bloggers.com/an-openblas-based-rblas-for-windows-64-step-by-step/.